Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Due to a change of hormones during pregnancy, a person is more prone to getting dental problems.

-Since this time is sensitive enough, you can start eliminating foods and beverages that cause sensitivity or pain in your gums or teeth.
+Since this time is sensitive enough, you can eliminate foods and beverages that cause sensitivity or pain in your gums or teeth.

-To get relief from pain and inflammation, you can take warm water and mix half a teaspoon of salt and try to gargle with this water.
+To relieve pain and inflammation, you can take warm water, mix half a teaspoon of salt, and try to gargle with this water.

 Combined, warm water and salt help reduce pain and inflammation and heal your mouth.